sciZer0/7/v/README.md

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of Supply.

-Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and high inefficiency, including highly-low bandwidth.
+Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and high inefficiency, including extremaly-low bandwidth.

-The allegedly incredibly-promising Lightning, conceived to solve the problem of highly-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.
+The allegedly incredibly-promising Lightning, conceived to solve the problem of extremely-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.

 As we can see, for new blockchains there is a lot of room to improve.
 Surpassing the Bitcoin blockchain is possible and inevitable.